-The Elliot Foundation Trust (TEFAT) is now consulting on behalf of Westwood Primary School the proposed admission policy for the academic year 2020/21 as required by the School Admission Code – December 2014 (see page 19 for further details).
+The Elliot Foundation Trust (TEFAT) has now determined Westwood Primary School's Admissions Policy for the academic year 2020/21 as required by the School Admission Code – December 2014 (see page 19 for further details).

 The administration and management of admission arrangements to Cambridgeshire schools is dealt with by Cambridgeshire County Council.
 The reception admissions policy and criteria for each school, together with an application form, are available from the county council admissions team and must be returned to the school Admission Team.
 Find a link to the web page below.